jagadish-pallapolu/data_engineering_etl_pipeline/README.md

 | Indicators)      |
 +-------------------+
 ```

-## Components
+The solution consists of the following components:
 ### 1. **Data Ingestion**
-   - Transaction data is fetched daily from a UNIX server via SFTP.
+   - Retail transaction data from an on-prem UNIX server is uploaded daily to Google Cloud Storage (GCS) using gcloud or gsutil.
    - The ingested data (CSV format) is stored in **Google Cloud Storage (GCS)** under a `raw/` folder.
-   - Macroeconomics indicators are sourced monthly via SFTP from an external vendor.
+   - Macroeconomics indicators are sourced monthly via SFTP from an external vendor and uploaded to GCS using cloud function.

 ### 2. **Storage**
    - **Google Cloud Storage (GCS):** Used to store raw and processed transaction data.